 To add time entry click on the “What did you work on?/em>” link (1) and select the desired task from the list (2).
 Next, enter the amount of time you wish to assign to the desired task, along with optional information (3).
 When done, click on the green “Add time” button and enjoy adding your first time entry!

 Alternatively, you can use the built-in timer to start and stop tracking time on the desired task.
-Select the task and click on the “Play” button:
+Select the task and click on the “Start timer” button:

-When done working on the selected task, simply click on the stop button:
+When done working on the selected task, simply click on the “Stop timer” button:

 Congratulations, you’ve just added another time entry!